 The natural habitat of the cheetah is in open grasslands and savanna, which consists of large open areas with scattered trees and bush.
 Most game species which cheetahs hunt are grazers, and cheetahs are well adapted to hunt and chase prey in these conditions.
-Bush encroachment causes the savanna to become overgrown with bush species, limiting both the supply of prey and the ability of the cheetah to chase it.
-Bushblok production requires harvesting this encroaching bush for use as a raw material, which thins it out and helps return the savanna to a more natural state.
+Bush encroachment shrinks open savanna areas and limits the supply of prey and the ability of the cheetah to chase it.
+Bushblok® production requires harvesting this encroaching bush for use as a raw material, which thins it out and helps return the savanna to a more natural state.

 History of Bushblok